plmercereau/patient-chat-hybrid-webrtc/README.md

 ### Backend

 The Android app embeds a [NodeJS environment](https://code.janeasystems.com/nodejs-mobile).
-It then runs an [HTTP Express server](https://expressjs.com/), that includes a [PeerJS server](https://github.com/peers/peerjs-server) that acts as a WebRTC [TURN server](https://webrtc.org/getting-started/turn-server).
+It then runs an [HTTP Express server](https://expressjs.com/), that includes a [PeerJS server](https://github.com/peers/peerjs-server) that acts as a WebRTC STUN server.

 This backend server is then published as a Bonjour/Zeroconf/mDNS service.